Nearly Forgot My Broken Heart

 "Nearly Forgot My Broken Heart" is a song by American rock musician Chris Cornell.
-It was released as the lead single from his fifth studio album Higher Truth (2015).
+It was released as the lead single from his fourth studio album Higher Truth (2015).
 The song hit the top 5 on Billboard's Mainstream Rock chart, and is also his first entry on that chart since 2007's "No Such Thing", as well as his first entry on the Alternative Songs chart since 1999's "Can't Change Me" and his first song to enter the Adult Alternative Songs chart.

 Origin and lyrics

 In an interview with Yahoo! in 2015, Cornell talked about the inspiration behind the song:

 I was on tour with Soundgarden, and I remember writing down the title.
 The title immediately brought up the idea of the song, which is that someone is so distracted by a new person or a new thing in their life that they kind of forgot that they had given up on life.
 Sometimes it just happens without us even noticing.